firecracker-microvm/firectl/README.md

 build with Go 1.11 or newer._

-If you do not have a new-enough Go toolchain installed, you can use `make docker`.
+If you do not have a new-enough Go toolchain installed, you can use `make build-in-docker`.
 This rule creates a temporary Docker container which builds and copies the binary to your current directory.

 Usage
 ---